shikhar3295/adam2392.github.io/content/blog/travel/USA/Travel Blog - Chicago.md

 ## Airports
 To get to/from the airport, you can take the metro, which is only about $3.
 Else, you can take uber/lyft.

-1. O'Hare Airport
+1. O'Hare Airport:

 This is the main airport that is a lot larger.

-2. Midway
+2. Midway Airport:

 This is the main airport that services Southwest.

 ## Sights
-1. Cloud Gate / Millenium Park:
+1. Cloud Gate / Millenium Park: <br />
 This is the home of the infamous Chicago Bean.
-The entire area has very cool architecture, and there is a snake bridge that goes over the highway that leads to a park.
+The entire area has very cool architecture, and there is a snake bridge that goes over the highway that leads to a park. <br />
 I would highly recommend coming to check out the Bean once during the day and once in the late afternoon.
 The different lights provide for a truly appreciative experience.
 If you're into checking out cool parks, go to the playground that is across the snake bridge.
 There's an incredible playground built for kids, but it's a great experience to relive your childhood making your way through the slides, tree houses and swings.

-2. Art Institute of Chicago:
+2. Art Institute of Chicago: <br />
 Would highly recommend if you're into art.
 A great collection.

-3. Chicago Architecture River Tour:
+3. Chicago Architecture River Tour: <br />
 This is advertised all over the city.
 A ticket costs ~$35 and you go on a large boat that will take you on a guided tour throughout the river and talk about some of the history of Chicago and its beautiful architecture.

 Although the price seems hefty, it's a great thing to try at least once (hell, I've gone twice and loved it both times).
 I would definitely recommend trying this in the warmer seasons because it can get unbearably cold outside on the boat deck.